Updated Title Publisher

 Nathan Garvin

-Swords, signs and alchemy are the three major tools of a witcher, and while it may be fine to experiment in lower difficulties, in Death March difficulty you’ll want to trim the fat and invest your ability points more wisely.
-That being the case, this page will discuss the five signs available to you and discuss which ones are the best signs to use in Death March difficulty, including information on what signs you should spend ability points upgrading.
+Swords, signs and alchemy are the three major tools of a Witcher, and while it may be fine to experiment in lower difficulties, in Death March difficulty you’ll want to trim the fat and invest your ability points more wisely.
+That being the case, we’ll discuss the five signs available to you and explain which ones we feel are the best signs to use in Death March difficulty and also which upgrades to take.

 (1 of 2) A well-placed Aard can send enemies flying off ledges,